-We are an AAU affiliated club that is focused toward junior high and high school athletes who plan to compete in cross country and distance running.
+We are an AAU affiliated club that is focused toward junior high and high school athletes who plan to compete in cross country and track & field (sprints, hurdles, field events).
 All junior high and high school athletes are welcome and no experienced is necessary!
 We have all levels of athletes and each is placed within an individualized training which will also include flexibility/strength/core training as well as character development-To become a better athlete, we must become a better person first!

 The purpose is to develop cross country and track & field athletes in running technique, racing strategies and experience in competitive events, and equally important a developed oxygen delivery system for the upcoming competitive cross country and track & field seasons.
 Each runner involved in the program is unique and will be coached in a manner that will allow for their best and most positive attributes to be fully demonstrated in an athletic manner.
 Runners that have no experience will be given as much attention as our many athletes that have run at the state meet level.
 The primary objective is for each athlete to fully achieve a personal sense of value and purpose towards the betterment of their athletic ability